freshev/micropython/ports/gprs_a9/README.md

 * The size of micropython heap is roughly 512 Kb.
 400k can be realistically allocated right after hard reset.
 * The external memory card is [mounted under `/t`](https://ai-thinker-open.github.io/GPRS_C_SDK_DOC/en/c-sdk/function-api/file-system.html).
-* Firmware removes *.txt files in SOC file system by SMS 'rmconfig'
+* Firmware removes *.txt files in SOC file system by SMS 'rmconfig' (configurable)
-* Firmware removes *.py files in SOC file system by SMS 'rmcode'
+* Firmware removes *.py files in SOC file system by SMS 'rmcode' (configurable)
-* Firmware removes *.py and *.txt files in SOC file system by SMS 'rmall'
+* Firmware removes *.py and *.txt files in SOC file system by SMS 'rmall' (configurable)
-* Firmware resets the A9G by SMS 'reset'
+* Firmware resets the A9G by SMS 'reset' (configurable)

 ## Features in CSDK added ##
 * Added CSDK patch to reboot module on voice call.
 To disable this feature comment corresponding lines in ./libcsdk-patches/patch-lod.py